Sam-Varghese/Notes/Web-Devlopment/HTML5/html_notes.md

 <hr>

-# Title Attribute
+# Title property

 <hr>

-- Title attribute is used to give some extra detail to an element while cursor is hovered over there.
+- Title property is used to give some extra detail to an element while cursor is hovered over there.

 <hr>